halfmoonliu/LLMAbstractScreen/README.md

 # Leveraging LLMs to Facilitate Abstract Screening for Systematic Review

 ## Summary
 Title and abstract screening has become a bottleneck for knowledge synthesis effort as the number of published research papers grows rapidly.
-Transformer-based large language models (LLMs) has demostrated improved capacity of document classifications.
-This
+Transformer-based large language models (LLMs) has demonstrated improved capacity of document classifications. **This project leveraged the capacity of foundation LLMs to facilitate abstract screening effort given the constraint that only a few known examples** of included and excluded papers are available.
+With a sample dataset of 200 abstracts and 10 example abstracts to be included, the **few-shot learning model yielded a precision of 0.26 at perfect sensitivity**, better than the baseline of direct prompting (precision 0.13).
+This algorithm can be applied to future knowledge synthesis endeavors and reduce the workload at the abstract screening phase of systematic or scoping review.

 ## Background